 Thanks are also due to those colleagues who attend and support the work of the Local Safeguarding Partnerships (LSPs) and the subgroups.
-Without the commitment there would be little chance of addressing the wide ranging and complex safeguarding issues that involve adults at risk.
-There are more details within the body of this report.
+Without their commitment there would be little chance of addressing the wide ranging and complex safeguarding issues that involve adults at risk.

-Over the past 12 months the country has continued to recover from Covid-19 pandemic and also the 'cost of living' crisis.
+Over the past 12 months the country has continued to recover from the Covid-19 pandemic and also the 'cost of living' crisis.
 These factors have challenged many of us as individuals, communities and as service providers.
 Partners have worked together more closely than ever before.
 We will ensure we reflect on the lessons we have learnt over the past year and how these inform the future work of the Board and its partners.

 As a Safeguarding Adults Board, it is our responsibility to ensure that those who are most at risk across North Yorkshire are protected from harm, abuse and neglect and that they are supported through difficult times.
-I want to give assurance that the NYSAB, both as a whole and through individual agencies, have continues to work hard to keep people safe whether this be in health services, social care, emergency services, care settings, local communities or within their own homes.
-We do have statutory duties that we must carry out and whilst the response to and recovery from Covid-19 has inevitably taken priority, safeguarding does not stop, and work has continued throught the year.

-The level of work and commitment from partners, from frontline workers to volunteers, unpaid family carers, and those within our communities has been breathtaking and I wish to express my sincere thanks and gratitude for the extraordinary work that has been carried out.
+I want to give assurance that the NYSAB, both as a whole and through individual agencies, have continued to work hard to keep people safe whether this be in health services, social care, emergency services, care settings, local communities or within their own homes.
+We do have statutory duties that we must carry out and whilst the response to and recovery from Covid has inevitably taken priority, safeguarding does not stop, and work has continued throughout the year.
+The level of work and commitment from partners, from frontline workers to volunteers, unpaid family carers, and those within our communities has been breath-taking and I wish to express my sincere thanks and gratitude for the extraordinary work that has been carried out.

 In June 2022, we marked Safeguarding Week by holding another awareness campaign, holding over 50 sessions with 3572 in attendance.
-This year we worked to extend the range of topics being covered and also opened out the majority of sessions to the public.
+This year we worked to extend the range of topics being covered and also opened out the majority of the sessions to the public.
 Feedback on the quality and relevance of the sessions is very positive.
-Safeguarding Week resulted in a 93% increase in social media engagement which is significant in raising the profile of the Board.
+Safeguarding week resulted in a 93% increase in social media engagement which is significant in raising the profile of the Board.
 The success of Safeguarding Week is dependent on the active engagement of staff from across our partners, so thank you all for your participation!
-I would like to thank everybody involved in the planning and organisation of the Safeguarding Week events for making them so impactful and such a success.
+I would like to thank everybody involved in the planning and organisation of the Safeguarding Week events, for making them so impactful and such a success.

 Events such as these serve as a reminder of how important it is to engage with the public and communities throughout North Yorkshire.
-We have continued to build on the connections we have with the North Yorkshire safeguarding Children's Partnership and Community Safety Partnership - particularly through our joint engagement and communication work which you can read about in the report.
+We have continued to build on the connections we have with the North Yorkshire Safeguarding Children's Partnership and Community Safety Partnership - particularly through our joint engagement and communications work which you can read about in the report.
 We have also worked with the NYSCP to undertake a Safeguarding Adults Review (SAR) which was published earlier this year.
 There are more details within the body of this report.
+We have also published another SAR which has implications for local services.
+This is also detailed in the report.

-This last year saw many structural changes within partner organisations.
+This last year saw many structural changes within partners.
 The creation of the North Yorkshire Council and restructuring of services was a major change and partners worked hard to ensure their focus on safeguarding was strong despite the massive organisational changes.
-The NHS also underwent organisational changes with the dissolution of the Clinical Commissioning Groups and creation of the Humber and North Yorkshire Integrated Care Board and West Yorkshire Integrated Care Board.
-We are building strong with new partners and consolidating those with existing partners too.
+The NHS also underwent organisational changes with the dissolution of the Clinical Commissioning Groups and creation of the Humber and North Yorkshire Integrated Care Board.
+We are building strong working relationships with new partners and consolidating those with existing partners too.